 A SPECIAL MESSAGE FOR THE PARENTS OF CHILDREN BORN PREMATURELY (LESS THAN 32 COMPLETED WEEKS), AND CHILDREN WITH DEVELOPMENTAL DELAY OR NEUROLOGICAL PROBLEMS:

-Children born early, those with delays in their growth, or with neurological conditions are at greater risk of vision problems.
+are at greater risk of vision problems.
 These children should visit an eye doctor regularly for a full eye exam.

 BE AN ACTIVE PARTNER IN YOUR CHILD'S HEALTH!